KhuzemahHQ/Wildlife_Domain_Adapt/README.md

 - `train.py`: Script to run the training process
 - `evaluate.py`: Script to run the evaluation process
 - `config.yaml`: Contains hyperparameters and set up input and output directories
+- `experiments/` Contrain scripts or notebooks used for other experimentations

 # Data
 Missouri Camera Traps [[LILA link](http://lila.science/datasets/missouricameratraps)]